spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Under Configuration, add a _Docker Registry_ trigger

-Point it to your docker registry and image
+Point it to your Docker registry and image

 ![](images/pipeline2.png)